 The Karaoke spelling of this world does not closely represent the proper pronunciation of this word, largely because the sound it makes doesn’t exist in English.
 The closest representation that can be given would be like saying the word «go», except with a short ‘o’ sound instead of long ‘o’.

 Another example would be the following:

 The sound that is difficult here is the « ง ».
 English has this sound, it is the sound you will hear from -ng at the end of words like sing, bring, etc.

 However, in English, this sound beginning a word does not exist.
 The -ng sound is a common beginning in Thai, and it gives foreign speakers a lot of trouble.

-A fun fact is that the Thai word for easy is actually a hard word to say:
+A fun fact is that the Thai word for «easy» is actually a hard word to pronounce:

 Thai is a language that looks intimidating if you have no experience with it.
 The strange script, the way the language sounds like music as it is spoken, and the unknown sounds that are made can make it seem like it’s impossible to learn.

-However, with practice, it will start to become much easier.
+However, with practice, learning Thai starts to become much easier.
 The script’s characters start to come together to form the words you recognize.
 The tones are still slightly confusing, but you’re starting to hear the differences in the way the words are said.

 your eyes get big because you know they understood you.
 All it takes is a little effort.
 (Here are ways that you can respond to a compliment in Thai)